xaverdh/hfish-parser/README.md

 # hfish-parser
-A parser for the hfish language, similar to fish but with less edges
+A parser for the hfish language, similar to fish but with less rough edges